thisDotLucas/StoreDashAdmin/README.md

 # How to run
-Download Storedraw1.1.zip and run the executable to try out the application on a windows operating system.
+Download the Storedraw1.1.zip and run the executable to try out the application on a windows operating system.